ServiceInnovationLab/staging-site/_insights/labtips.md

 ---
 Title:  Practical tips on running a lab
-subtitle: Relfections from the lab team about area to focus on
+subtitle: Relfections from the lab team about key area to think about when developing and running a lab
 permalink: /insights/lab-tips/
-excerpt: Relfections from the lab team about area to focus on
+excerpt: Relfections from the lab team about key area to think about when developing and running a lab
-image: /assets/img/approach/lab-tips.png
+image: /assets/img/insight/insights-tips.png
-image_accessibility: image of an online post-it note workshop
+image_accessibility: incon for offering advice
 external_url: "[Project repo](url)"
 external_link_title: External link name
 process_weight: 4